burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 X&x = obj; // X is the datatype of obj
 ```

 **RValue Reference (only for C++98/03)**.
-In C++98/03, it is a usual const regular reference to a temporary object or expression that can be used from the right-hand side of the operator `=`.
+In C++98/03, it is (i) a usual const regular reference to a temporary object; (ii) an expression that potentially be an object, but which is used from the right-hand side of the operator `=`.

 **RValue Reference (starting from C++11)**.
 The goal of an RValue reference is to have a moving candidate for functions like `void f(T&&)`.
 In practice, RValue reference is either:

 * A reference to an object that will soon be deleted (xvalue expression)
 * Explicitly unconditionally cast reference to the object through `std::move` to an RValue reference.

-The `std::move` after moving, brings an object for moving and is applied to a valid but undefined state:
+The `std::move` after moving, brings an object after *moving* to a valid, but undefined state:

 > Reusing an object after moving from it is in fact *legal* and *valid*.
-In one of the talks in CppCon [Nicolai M. Josuttis](https://www.josuttis.com/), a member of C++ Standard Committee, explicitly highlighted it.
+In one of the talks in CppCon [Nicolai M. Josuttis](https://www.josuttis.com/), a member of the C++ Standard Committee, *explicitly highlighted it*.
 In that case, you should reinitialize the object using class API or the logic behind the class.

-> What was known in C++03/98 as *RValue Reference* starting from C++11 has been renamed into *Const LValue Reference*.
+> What was known in C++03/98 as *RValue Reference* in context of applying for non-temporary objects starting from C++11 has been renamed into *Const LValue Reference*.

 **Token**.
 In the terminology of Programming Languages, tokens are separate words of a program text.
 One easy case is when such words (tokens) are split between each other by spaces.
 A more hard case is to identify tokens when there are no whitespaces.

 **Pure Function**.
-The pure function is a type of function (used in the case of using `constexpr`) in C++ when function implementation *make C++ function coincident with mathematical function*.
+The pure function is a type of function (used in the case of using `constexpr`) in C++ when function implementation *makes C++ function coincident with mathematical function*.
 Specifically, we can name the function as **pure** if the following holds:

 1. Function produces the same output if called with the same arguments in the future.
 2. There are no side - effects in the program environment.
 3. The function does not change the state of the program.

-> If you have digital design background this type of logic is named as Combinational Logic (CL) which is stateless.
+> If you have a digital design background this type of logic is named Combinational Logic (CL) which is stateless.

-**Incomplete Type.** In C and in C++ there are two cases when you can use a type with a not yet defined size - creating a pointer for a type and creating an alias name via a *typedef* or *using* keywords.
+**Incomplete Type.** In C and C++ there are two cases when you can use a type with a not yet defined size - creating a pointer for a type and creating an alias name via a *typedef* (in C and C++) or *using* (in C++) keywords.
 Essentially it is possible because the size is not required for a declaration of a pointer and alias name.
 [2, p.150]

 ```cpp
 class A;